Sergěj Ingr: Early life

-Ingr was born in Vlkoš in the Margraviate of Moravia (present-day Czech Republic) in 1894 to his father Jan, mayor of the municipality.
+Ingr was born in Vlkoš in Moravia, Austria-Hungary (present-day Czech Republic) on 2 September 1894 to his father Jan, mayor of the municipality.
 He had four brothers and three sisters.
 He attended the gymnasium (secondary school) in Kyjov and in 1913 became a member of the cadet school in Královo Pole.

 First World War

 After the outbreak of the First World War he went as a Sergeant to the Eastern Front.
 In the fall of 1915 he was captured by the Russians at Caricyn.
 He then joined the 1st Serbian Voluntary Division and fought against the Bulgarians in Dobruja.
 In 1916 he transferred to the 2nd Artillery Regiment of George of Poděbrady with the rank of Lieutenant and joined the famous Czechoslovak Legions.
 He adopted the name Sergěj and became a member of the Eastern Orthodox Church.
 In 1917 he fought in France and in 1918 took part in battles in the Ardennes and in Foligno.
 By the end of the war he had risen to Captain and was able to speak five foreign languages (German, Russian, Serbian, French and Italian).